uniment/Objects.jl/README.md

 ### Storing Functions

-If it's desired for an object to store a function for later retrieval, then store a reference to it with `Ref` and access it with dereferencing syntax `[]`:
+If it's desired for an object to store a function for retrieval, then store a reference to it with `Ref` and access it with dereferencing syntax `[]`:

 ```julia
 obj = Object(storedfunc = Ref(x -> x^2))